Simponic/aggietime-cli/README.md

 # AggietimeD

-AggietimeD is a simple daemon service written in 2.5 days to do some hacked CAS authentication, then sit in the background, refreshing the AggieTime JWT periodically to ensure the session doesn't expire, and listen to requests over a unix socket, making it easy to write scripts to get Aggie Time data wherever you need it!
+AggietimeD is a simple daemon service written in 2.5 days to do some hacked CAS authentication sit in the background, and listen to requests over a unix socket - making it easy to write scripts to get Aggie Time data wherever you need it!

 ## Installation